SM Spirituality Media

 The premise

-Bhakti operates on a single working assumption: that the heart's natural movement of love is itself the door, when given a worthy object.
-Where jñāna yoga dissolves the seeker through inquiry and karma yoga through self-forgetful action, bhakti dissolves the seeker through the felt longing for the beloved.
-The seeker eventually disappears not by argument or exhaustion but by being absorbed in what they were loving.
+Bhakti operates on a single working assumption: the heart's natural movement of love is itself the door, when given a worthy object.
+Where jñāna dissolves the seeker through inquiry and karma yoga through exhausting self-concern in service, bhakti dissolves the seeker through felt longing for the beloved.
+The practitioner does not seek to overcome emotion but to redirect it.
+Devotion, longing, grief at separation, joy in presence: all become fuel.
+The beloved can be personal — Krishna with a face and attributes — or impersonal, the formless ground that mystics like Rāmakrishna and the Sufi poets approached through the same emotional grammar.

 Forms